 Interestingly, we regularly hear from UX researchers working for customers who, like us, use Braze to recruit participants for their studies, which the UX team at Braze obviously finds very exciting.
 But even if you’re not a Braze customer, we strongly encourage you to reflect on what opportunities you have to target in context—that is, when they’re using your product/platform and their experiences are fresh in their minds.

 Streamlining research recruiting is essential if you want to incorporate UX research into your product development process.
 To have the greatest impact, research insights need to reach the team as decisions are being taken...and lengthy processes can prevent that from happening.
 Hopefully learning a little bit about how we secure access from the right users at the right time can help you in your research recruiting efforts.

 Want to learn more about how we automated parts of our user testing process at Braze?
 Check out “How Braze Tests Product Design At Scale With Maze.”

 Sofia Linse is a Senior UX Researcher based out of our NYC headquarters.
-When she’s not digging into customer needs and problems, you can find her hunting out the next Chinese restaurant to add to her favorites list or debating which park has the prettiest view of the New York skyline.
+When she’s not digging into customer needs and problems, you can find her hunting out the next Asian restaurant to add to her favorites list or debating which park has the prettiest view of the New York skyline.